Ryogo-X/tolino_ntx_6sl_twrp/README.md

 2) in cmd do "fastboot flash recovery <path_to_recovery_image>"

 ### How to enter recovery
+1) connect your device to pc;
-1) completely turn off device;
+2) completely turn off device;
-2) press and hold glowlight button;
+3) press and hold glowlight button;
-3) turn device on (while still holding glowlight button);
+4) turn device on (while still holding glowlight button);

 ### How to enter fastboot
+1) connect your device to pc;
-1) completely turn off device;
+2) completely turn off device;
-2) press and hold glowlight button;
+3) press and hold glowlight button;
-3) press and hold power button;
+4) press and hold power button;
-3) wait while device turns on while holding both buttons;
+5) wait while device turns on while holding both buttons;

 ### How to build TWRP